xianshenglu/blog/source/_posts/make-your-own-vue-project-template-formatter-part.md

 ### How to Handle History Files with Current Formatter and Linter?

-Actually, there are many choices and it is up to you.
+Actually, there are many choices.
 For example,

 - We can fix all the stylistic errors at one time and add disable comments around the remaining linting errors.
-After that, each time we commit, it won't have too much effect in the code review.
+After that, each time we commit, it won't have any effects on the code review.
 - Or we can fix all the errors one by one though it will need lots of time.
+- Or you can just leave it there until one day you commit that file.
+In that case, you might need adding comments each time you commit which would have a little effects on our code review.
 - ...

-If you want to lint and format all the files now, you might need to add these script in your _package.json_.
+For me, I choose the first one.
+So,

+1. I add these scripts in my _package.json_.

 ```json
 {